 The annotations should be placed within a directory called qual, and qual should be placed in the same directory as your checker's source file.
+The Checker Framework automatically treats any annotation that is declared in the qual package as a type qualifier.
+(See Section 31.6.1 for more details.)
 For example, the Nullness Checker's source file is located at .../nullness/NullnessChecker.java.
 The @NonNull qualifier is defined in file .../nullness/qual/NonNull.java.